valentinaantonov58885/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to misuse or misunderstand it.
 It serves as a reminder to continually strive for simplicity and clarity in our code, while also anticipating and accommodating for human error.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are the most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By doing this, you can focus on one task at a time and avoid feeling overwhelmed.

+Next, use task management tools, such as Trello, Asana, or Todoist, to keep track of your tasks and deadlines.
+These tools will remind you of what still needs to get done, helping you stay on track.
+Additionally, set reminders on your calendar for important meetings, deadlines, etc., so you don't forget anything.